 - Dice the blue cheese, grate Parmesan and roughly chop the toasted walnuts.
 Add to the skillet.
 Season with salt and pepper to taste.
 Serve with honey-glazed pears and chopped parsley.
 Enjoy!

-Here are some more amazing cauliflower recipes you would surely enjoy!
+Here are some more amazing cauliflower rice recipes you would surely enjoy!

 What is your favorite risotto?
 Leave a comment below!